How Do Your Biomedical Named Entity Recognition Models Generalize to Novel Entities?: Conclusion

 \section{Conclusion}

 In this work, we thoroughly explored the memorization, synonym generalization, and concept generalization abilities of existing BioNER models.
-We found SOTA models are overestimated, tend to rely on dataset biases, and have difficulty recognizing entities with novel surface patterns.
-All these factors hinder BioNER models’ abilities to generalize to unseen mentions.
+We found current best NER models are overestimated, tend to rely on dataset biases, and have difficulty recognizing entities with novel surface patterns.
 Finally, we showed that the generalizability can be improved using a current debiasing method.
 We hope that our work can provide insight into the generalization abilities of BioNER models and new directions for future work.